developer-zebra/developer-zebra-site/src/mx/mx-version-on-device/index.md

 		</characteristic>
 	</wap-provisioningdoc>

- The corresponding result returned would contain the MX version information returned in the `MXMFVersion` parm
+ The result contains the MX version (which in this case is "4.4") returned in the `MXMFVersion` parameter shown below:

  	:::XML
 	<wap-provisioningdoc>